ajax-crypto/ImRichText/README.md

 with the parsing state i.e. entering/exiting tags.
 Custom properties or unknonw tags are ignored, but reported.

 ## Contributions
-Since it is work in progress, no contributions are accepted.
+Since it is work in progress, no contributions are accepted at the moment.
 Once I stabilize and create a release, contributions will be accepted!
-In the meantime, feel free to browse the source!
+In the meantime, feel free to browse the source...

 ## About the Implementation
 The current implementation intentionally forgoes the creation of any form of AST (Abstract Syntax Tree) or